If your time is short:

 Regardless of whether it’s a physical unit or software being tested, the FDA’s IQ definition offers a useful statement of the overall goal: documenting that the “system has the necessary prerequisite conditions to function as expected.”

-Along with this, any CGMP requirements relevant to the IQ—and the methodology used for IQ—must be documented thoroughly in the Validation Master Plan (VMP).
+Additionally, any CGMP requirements relevant to the IQ—and the methodology used for IQ—must be documented thoroughly in the Validation Master Plan (VMP).

 After the initial IQ, re-qualification must be performed following any major maintenance or when equipment is modified.
 Re-qualification should also be performed as part of routine quality assurance processes.